csaid/csaid.github.io/_posts/2020-06-18-everything-ive-learned-about-solar-storm-risk-and-emp-attacks.md

 > The great majority of these units are custom built.
 The lead time between order and delivery for a domestically manufactured HV transformer is between 12 and 24  months, and this is under benign, low demand conditions.

 To manage this risk, we could stockpile these transformers.
 An order of 30 of them would cost only $300M.
-But due regulatory failure and the financial incentives of the utility industry, the paper claims, we are not stockpiling these transformers.
+But due to regulatory failure and the financial incentives of the utility industry, the paper claims, we are not stockpiling these transformers.

 When I read this paper, I was stunned.
 Is the risk of prolonged grid collapse really that high?
 And is it true that, just as the CDC [failed to stockpile masks](https://www.usatoday.com/story/news/factcheck/2020/04/03/fact-check-did-obama-administration-deplete-n-95-mask-stockpile/5114319002/) for a pandemic that we were all warned about, we are equally unprepared for a grid failure that could lead to societal collapse and mass starvation?